2ndborn/HairIsArt/README.md

 Users will be able to view and increased number of gallery pictures.

-Hoevering over any tiles will reveal a boarder that will prompt the user to click for more information or expansion.
+Hovering over any tiles will reveal a boarder that will prompt the user to click for more information or expansion.

 Clicking on the services tile will expand the picture, displaying some text about the service and have a contact button, that is a link to the contact page.